 Chilling overnight is recommended but not required.

 By the way, if you are looking for Levain clones, these are not them.
-These are more like Levain Cookies.
+Here’s a link to a recipe that is more like Levain Cookies.

 Big Ones Big Batch Chocolate Chip Cookies